 The Magnolia Content Types module is a tool to define the content model in Magnolia.

-Your content model is a key consideration for every web and digital experience project you work on.
-It creates a shared understanding across the domains of a project, from project owners to marketing leads, content creators to developers.
+Content models are a key consideration for every web and digital experience project you work on.
+It creates a shared understanding across the domains of a project, from project owners and marketing leads to content creators to developers.

 It describes the key types of content in your project, the properties each of those types has and the relationships between the content types.